-Pursuant to a plan of arrangement, effective May 15, 2003, common shares of TransCanada PipeLines Limited (TCPL or the company) were exchanged on a one-to-one basis for common shares of TransCanada Corporation (TransCanada).
+Pursuant to a plan of arrangement, effective May 15, 2003, common shares of TransCanada PipeLines Limited (TCPL) were exchanged on a one-to-one basis for common shares of TransCanada Corporation (TransCanada or the company).
 As a result, TCPL became a wholly-owned subsidiary of TransCanada.
-The consolidated financial statements for the six months ended June 30, 2003 include the accounts of TCPL and the consolidated accounts of all its subsidiaries.
+The consolidated financial statements for the six months ended June 30, 2003 include the accounts of TransCanada and the consolidated accounts of all its subsidiaries, including TCPL.
+Comparative information for the six months ended June 30, 2002 is that of TCPL and its wholly-owned subsidiaries at that time.